 Once a warehouse district, Portland’s Central Eastside now stores exciting ways to connect with natural wonders, innovative tastemakers and bright minds.

 Located on the east bank of the Willamette River (and accessible via the Portland Streetcar and MAX Orange Line), the Oregon Museum of Science and Industry (OMSI) is a ringer for all-age family entertainment.
 Check out permanent draws like a four-story movie theater, high-profile traveling displays like Body Worlds and Mythbusters, or special exhibits on everything from retro video games to nanotechnology.

 In a titanic, century-old industrial laundry warehouse, Yale Union (YU) inspires with events, exhibits and lectures that highlight emerging and established contemporary artists from around the globe.
 The Central Eastside’s industrial aesthetic provides a fitting backdrop for Distillery Row, a collection of five neighborhood micro-distilleries producing everything from homegrown cherry brandy to barrel-aged bourbon.
-Coffee is the only beverage of concern at the Stumptown Annex, where beans are available for sale in bulk, but tastings of their various blends come gratis.

 When night falls, the Central Eastside offers plenty of entertainment.
 Hipster biker bar White Owl Social Club serves shoestring fries and rave-worthy beet burgers on its expansive patio, where patrons can roast s’mores on tabletop campfires.
 Housing hundreds of barrels filled with award-wining sour ales, Cascade Brewing Barrel House offers a tart tap list ripe with beers made with berries, apricots and even local coffee.